uwcart/mapstudy/doc/README.md

 		*"layerOptions"*: *{}* *URL*

 An object or URL string pointing to a JSON file containing [Leaflet Path options](http://leafletjs.com/reference.html#path-options), [SVG styles](http://www.w3.org/TR/SVG/styling.html#SVGStylingProperties) for all layer paths drawn by D3, or [Mapbox-GL style layers](https://www.mapbox.com/mapbox-gl-style-spec/#layers).
 Properties added here that conflict with the `techniques` classification will be overridden for each feature to which the classification is applied (i.e., any not null values).
-In addition to Leaflet Path options, `minZoom` and `maxZoom` can be included as data layer options for Leaflet maps.

 #### map.pages[page].dataLayers[i].techniques